School & Youth Gardens

 Click on the link above to access more information on the following:

 Learn more about the Youth Garden Workshops designed for parents, teachers and other volunteers interested in creating or maintaining a youth garden at your school, church or other community entity.
-The Fall Workshop is scheduled for November 2nd, 2013.
+The Spring Workshop is scheduled for March 29, 2014.
 Registration is now online by clicking on the link above.
 More details and agendas will be provided via email upon registration.

 On the second Sunday of each month, Children's Garden Workshops are held approximately every thirty minutes at the Great Park's Farm + Food Lab from 11 a.m. until 1 p.m.
 The topics change each month.